Lukhausen/Lepus/typst/supercharged-dhbw/chapters/terminology.typ

 Two central phases can be distinguished in the context of modern AI applications: One is the training process and the other is inference.
-During training, often referred to as 'train time', a model is adapted using large amounts of data and special optimisation methods.
+During training, often referred to as 'train time', a model is adapted using large amounts of data and special optimization methods.
 This requires extensive computing resources, as each input example is first run through the algorithm in a forward pass before the so-called backpropagation step takes place.
 This process is used to change the parameters so that the model can make increasingly reliable predictions.
 Depending on the complexity and